Bring key concepts of impact finance into your classroom

 - Student-run direct investment funds

 Running an accelerator program at your university?
-Visit our Accelerators & Funders page to understand how to use the curriculum in that context.
+Visit our Accelerators & Funders page for more information.

-A classroom license gives students access to all 9 modules:
+A group membership gives students access to all 9 modules:

 2: Articulating Strategy to Investors.
 What’s the venture’s strategy for growth and impact?
 Learn how to assess an impact enterprise’s growth across 7 dimensions and download a reusable tool to evaluate real or hypothetical organizations.
 Also contains tools to understand how enterprises evaluate impact and explore standard ways to communicate to investors with different impact evidence preferences.